mF2C/cau-stfc/README.md

 ## Running

-You can run the library from the command line
+You can run the library from the command line, the two arguments are optional

-	java -jar ....
+	java -jar mf2c-cau.jar <cloudca=https://213.205.14.13:54443/certauths/rest> <cloudcimi=https://dummy:8201/api>

 ## Contributors